 Mary E. (McKnight) Prewett was born on Feb.
 27, 1870 in Uniontown, Fayette County, PA, the daughter of Arthur A. and Jane (McGovern) McKnight.

-The federal census enumeration of 1910 shows Mary, Everett and their two young sons residing on Washington Road near Canonsburg, North Strabane Township, Washington County.
-Mary's 65-year-old father Arthur, separated from his wife, also was in the home.
+The federal census enumeration of 1910 shows Mary, with two sons aged seven and three, residing as a "servant" in the household of farm laborer Everett E. Prewett (1876-1960).
+The dwelling was on Washington Road near Canonsburg, North Strabane Township, Washington County.
+Mary's 65-year-old father, separated from his wife, also was in the home.
 Living a few doors away was Mary's brother William McKnight and wife and family.

 When the census was taken again in 1920, the family lived on Arden Mine Road in Chartiers Township.
 Everett's occupation was written as "farmer."
 Mary's aged mother, who had been separated from the father for more than a decade, also lived under their roof, and died there ni July 1926.